lindahafrifa-code/Volve-Field-Production-Analytics-Python-Jupyter/README.md

 ## Where I checked my own work

-Half of this project was apply my knowlegde to ensure the charts were honest and sound.
+Half of this project was applying my knowlegde to ensure the charts were honest and sound.
 Examples stated below.

 **Blanks that were not blanks.**
 The injection wells had "NULL" written in the oil column.
 That does not mean the number is missing.
 It means those wells do not produce oil at all.